denling/denling/README.md

 - 👋 Hi, I’m Dennis
 - Working as a DevOps Engineer
 - I enjoy testing out new technologies and banging my head on the table, so complimentary activites really
-- I’m currently learning Typescript
+- I’m learning all the time

 <!---
 denling/denling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.